exclaimgames/exclaimgames.github.io/_pages/test-club.md

 Mainly with our gratitude, but you'll also get:

   * the prototype for free (which you can keep)
-  * a copy of the final game once it has been polished and put into production
+  * a copy of the final game once it has been put into production
   * a shout out as one of our official games testers on the game page
   * a discount code to spend on our other games